ryguy2k4/ryguy2k4endpractice/README.md

 Hello!
 This is a map I have created to practice one-cycling and end fights.
 This is a fun project of mine that I am so happy so many people like.
 Bug reports and feature requests are always appreciated!
 Contact me at ryguy2k4#9371

-**IMPORTANT:** This only works for 1.16.1 and 1.17+, I am working on a version for 1.15 and I am unsure if it will be compatible with 1.19.

 ### One Cycle Practice
 * Simulates north/south perches with 7.5 trillion different dragon heights
 * Choose from 4-9 beds or a custom loadout